(A) As used in the hazardous waste rules:

 (b) Commingling with another waste or material under uncontrolled conditions because the commingling may produce heat or pressure, fire or explosion, violent reaction, toxic dusts, mists, fumes, or gases, or flammable fumes or gases.
 (See the appendix to rule 3745-55-99 and the appendix to rule 3745-66-99 of the Administrative Code for examples.)

-(k) Combustion devices used in the recovery of sulfur values from spent sulfuric acid; and
+(k) Combustion devices used in the recovery of sulfur values from spent sulfuric acid.

 (m) Such other devices as the administrator may, after notice and comment, add to this list on the basis of one or more of the following factors:

-(v) The use of the device in common industrial practice to produce a material product; and
+(v) The use of the device in common industrial practice to produce a material product.

 (vi) Other factors as appropriate.

-(64) "Inground tank" means a device meeting the definition of "tank" in this rule, whereby a portion of a tank wall is situated to any degree within the ground, thereby preventing visual inspection of that external surface area of the tank that is in the ground.
+(67) "Inground tank" means a device that meets the definition of "tank" in this rule, whereby a portion of a tank wall is situated to any degree within the ground, thereby preventing visual inspection of that external surface area of the tank that is in the ground.

-(68) "Installation inspector" means a person who, by reason of his knowledge of the physical sciences and the principles of engineering, acquired by a professional education and related practical experience, is qualified to supervise the installation of tank systems.
+(71) "Installation inspector" means a person who, by reason of that person's knowledge of the physical sciences and the principles of engineering, acquired by a professional education and related practical experience, is qualified to supervise the installation of tank systems.

-(80) "Mercury-containing equipment" means a device or part of a device (including thermostats, but excluding batteries and lamps) that contains elemental mercury integral to its function.
+(84) "Mercury-containing equipment" means a device or part of a device (including thermostats, but excluding batteries and lamps) that contains elemental mercury integral to the function of the equipment.
 Used mercury-containing equipment that is taken out of service is a "spent material" as defined in rule 3745-51-01 of the Administrative Code.

-(81) "Military munitions" means all ammunition products and components produced or used by or for the U.S. department of defense (DOD) or the U.S. armed services for national defense and security, including military munitions under the control of the department of defense, the U.S. coast guard, the U.S. department of energy (DOE), and national guard personnel.
+(85) "Military munitions" means all ammunition products and components produced or used by or for the United States department of defense (DOD) or the United States armed services for national defense and security, including military munitions under the control of the department of defense, the United States coast guard, the United States department of energy (DOE), and national guard personnel.